Learn more about Nurse Practitioners - Pediatrics and how to choose the right one for you

 Pediatric NPs may also be known by the following names: PNP, pediatric nurse practitioner – board certified (PNP-BC), certified pediatric nurse practitioner – primary care (CPNP-PC), primary care nurse practitioner, child nurse practitioner, pediatric nurse, and advanced practice registered nurse (APRN).

-There are 109 specialists practicing Pediatric Nursing (Nurse Practitioner) in New Mexico with an overall average rating of 4.4 stars.
-There are 4 hospitals in New Mexico with affiliated Pediatric Nursing (Nurse Practitioner) specialists, including San Juan Regional Medical Center, Gerald Champion Regional Medical Center and The Children's Hospital at Providence.
+There are 121 specialists practicing Pediatric Nursing (Nurse Practitioner) in New Mexico with an overall average rating of 4.2 stars.
+There are 3 hospitals in New Mexico with affiliated Pediatric Nursing (Nurse Practitioner) specialists, including San Juan Regional Medical Center, Gerald Champion Regional Medical Center and The Hospitals of Providence - Memorial Campus.